 For three weeks we visited Greece to study the dimensions of the Greek Intellectual Revolution: democracy, rhetoric, drama, and art as mediated through sport, religion with a careful look at gender roles.

 We spent time in Athens as well as on the road around the county.
 We were looking at artifacts and ideas together: texts at sites.
+(Note that each trip is somewhat different in what sites we go to.)

 Some very large images (including us at the Acropolis) are here.